-The Distribution Crew is staffed by a General Foreman, a Foreman, an Equipment Operator & 2 System Maintenance Technicians.
+The Distribution Crew is staffed by a General Foreman, a Foreman, a Crew Leader, an Equipment Operator & three System Maintenance Technicians.
 Their job descriptions require them to be licensed by the State of Maine Dept. of Health & Human Services.
-Our Crew is specially trained to maintain the system & make emergency repairs when needed.
+Our Crew is specially trained to maintain the water distribution system & make emergency repairs when needed.
 Some of our daily activities consist of installing/repairing water services, fire hydrants, gate valves and seasonal lines and water mains.
 Most new water mains are installed by private contractors with our staff on hand to inspect all phases of the installation for quality control.
 To maintain water quality the crew exercises our annual watermain flushing program that starts in March and usually runs until the end of May.

 The York Water District maintains 98+ miles of seasonal and year-round distribution and transmission piping, two water storage tanks and two small, pressurized high service zones supplied by booster pumping stations and two booster stations to manage our emergency interconnections with neighboring utilities.
 We have the ability to receive water from or provide water to the Kennebunk, Kennebunkport & Wells Water District to our north, or the Kittery Water District to the south.
 This valuable option has helped us in the past during emergencies like drought conditions, algal blooms and during planned projects.
 All communities served by the three utilities have benefited from this collaboration.

 For many years the District has had an aggressive watermain replacement program, so now a good portion of our water mains in the system are ductile iron water pipe.
 We do however have some cast iron water mains that remain.
 Water main pipe sizes range from 2 to 16 inches in diameter.

 Over the past several years we have used some high-density polyethylene pipe.
 The use of poly allows our crews to be very creative and efficient while changing out certain water main replacement projects.